'Gravity' Oscar buzz showcases UK visual effects industry

 To ensure the film looked as realistic as possible, "an awful lot" of the film had to be created on the computer and shots of the actors' faces would then be added in, meaning the lighting had to be perfect, Webber said.

-The first step was to create a previsualisation of the whole film, basically an animated version of the movie where everything, from lighting to the actors' movements, was planned out in advance.
+The first step was to create a previsualization of the whole film, basically an animated version of the movie where everything, from lighting to the actors' movements, was planned out in advance.

 "When we got to the set ... we knew exactly what the movement was going to be at every moment and exactly what the lighting was going to be so that we could make sure that we were filming George's and Sandra's faces to fit in with that movement," he said, referring to stars George Clooney and Sandra Bullock.